gbafana25/zren/README.md

 - if there's a malloc error, `make clean` and compile again

 ## TODO
-- create git-like staging area <- ignore file should be parsed here, not in commit
+- create git-like staging area
+	- add ability to show stage status (like git status)
 - recursively track files in inner directories